tdwg/website/conferences/2024/index.md

 ## Visa requirements

 The Ministry of Foreign Affairs of Japan is the recommended site [https://www.mofa.go.jp/j_info/visit/visa/index.html](https://www.mofa.go.jp/j_info/visit/visa/index.html) for information about visas for traveling to Japan.
 If your country of citizenship requires that you obtain a visa for entry into Japan, you will most likely also need a Letter of Invitation for your visa application.
+Before you request supporting documents (e.g., letter of invitation) from SPNHC-TDWG’s local committee you must register and pay in full (see cancellation policy).
 To request the Letter of Invitation, please send the following information to [okinawa2024@spnhc.org](mailto:okinawa2024@spnhc.org), who will confirm your registration and forward your request to our local hosts.

 - Name as it appears in your passport/in Latin alphabet (clearly indicating given name(s) and family name(s) avoids confusion)
 - Gender (sex)